 Rice is naturally gluten-free (yay!) so this chicken shawarma with garlic sauce recipe makes for a wonderful gluten-free meal.
 After researching a bit though, I came across a few points you will need to keep in mind:

-• Please also make sure the cooking oil you use does not contain any additives that contain gluten.
+- Please also make sure the cooking oil you use, whether it’s canola oil, peanut oil or maybe some olive oil (olive oil will add to that Middle Eastern flavor 😍) or whatever you prefer, does not contain any additives that contain gluten.

 Please always read through the ingredient list of all the other given ingredients in the recipe to make sure they are gluten-free.
 This is because hidden gluten may be present in some ingredients.